stacksjs/tlsx/docs/postcardware.md

-# Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍

-_We also publish them on our website._

-## Address
+## Postcardware

-Our address in the US is:
+You will always be free to use any of the Stacks OSS software.
+We would also love to see which parts of the world Stacks ends up in. _Receiving postcards makes us happy—and we will publish them on our website._

-Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎
+Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎